-As an ENFP, I have often felt that I don’t know how to be a “real adult”—as if there is such a thing.
+As an ENFP personality type, I have often felt that I don’t know how to be a “real adult”—as if there is such a thing.
 While I may be good at listening to others or expressing my feelings, I’m not so great at everyday things like folding laundry or figuring out how to sign up for healthcare benefits.
 While I always wanted children, I feared I wouldn’t be a natural at caring for them.

 Then one day a few years ago, a friend sent me a post from the Humans of New York Facebook page, which profiles the stories of everyday people a photographer meets on the street.
 There was an image of a woman with a caption that read, “I thought having kids would magically transform me into a mother, who had no problem doing laundry, or cooking, or keeping house.
 But I ended up still being me, just with children now.”

 I was filled with a mixture of panic and relief.
 It was frightening to let the harsh truth sink in that having a baby would not imbue me with my ISTJ mother’s abilities to stick to bedtime routines and bathe babies with the greatest of ease.
 However, it was comforting to know that I could be myself and be a mom at the same time—and that it would be perfectly okay.